-Required Field d Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Economics

-AGEC 695 Frontiers in Agribusiness and Managerial Economics

-AGEC 672 Fundamentals in Applied Market Analysis

-Subtotal in Fie eld Area
+AGEC 671 Fundamentals in Agribusiness and Managerial Economics 3 Credits AGEC 695 Frontiers in Agribusiness and Managerial Economics 3 Credits AGEC 672 Fundamentals in Applied Market Analysis 3 Credits Subtotal in Fie ld Area 9 Credits

 Business Field Courses (Three out of the following courses)

+Subtotal in Fie eld Elective Area

+MKTG 688 Doctoral Seminar

+MKTG 687 Seminar in Marketing Methods

+MKTG 682 Seminar in Marketing Strategy Research

 MKTG 680 Seminar in Buyer Behavior

-MKTG 682 Seminar in Marketing Strategy Research

-MKTG 687 Seminar in Marketing Methods

-MKTG 688 Doctoral Seminar

-Subtotal in Fie eld Elective Area

-Total Field Re Total Field Requirements

-committee.
-The class, allow stu to take directed of the student's 695.
-When the ill be taught under the direction of the Chair of the student's graduate advisory to Chair of the student's advisory committee can take an active role in teaching this dents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students readings from selected faculty, or any combinations of these alternatives.
-The Chair advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened of the student's advisory committee.
+^{} This course will be taught under the direction of the Chair of the student's graduate advisory committee.
+The Chair of the student's advisory committee can take an active role in teaching this class, allow students to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed readings from selected faculty, or any combinations of these alternatives.
+The Chair of the student's advisory committee may also allow the student to substitute AGEC 676 for AGEC 695.
+When the course is taught as an AGEC 695 course, the student will enroll in a section opened for the Chair of the student's advisory committee.

-vers basic econometrics.
-Check with the instructor to determine if this will cover new ou haven't already taken in AGEC 661.
+This course covers basic econometrics.
+Check with the instructor to determine if this will cover new material that you haven't already taken in AGEC 661.

-Total Minimum Cour se Requirements48 Credits
+Total Minimum Cou rse Requirements48 Credits

 Research

 AGEC 691 Research

 Total Credits